The former Jaguars general manager went too far steering away from big conferences. He liked guys from off the beaten path with nice stories.

-He missed on a lot of guys who fit that.
+He missed on a lot of guys that fit that.

-He didn’t miss on Cox of William & Mary and Knighton of Temple, though Cox was hurt too much and Knighton didn’t play well at the end of his rookie contract.
+He didn’t miss on Cox from William & Mary and Knighton from Temple, though Cox was hurt too much and Knighton didn’t play well at the end of his rookie contract.

 The two were seen as valuable by other teams, and won’t be part of the David Caldwell-Gus Bradley regime.

-Despite his injury history, Cox signed with San Diego for four years and $20 million, with a $5.2 million signing bonus and $10.25 million fully guaranteed in the first two years, per Michael Gehlken of the San Diego Union-Tribune.
+Despite his injury history, Cox signed with San Diego for four years, $20 million, with a $5.2 million signing bonus and $10.25 million fully guaranteed in the first two years, per Michael Gehlken of the San Diego Union-Tribune.

-Knighton, despite questions about a season in which he was demoted from the starting lineup, got two years and $4.5 million from Denver, per Mike Klis of the Denver Post.
+Despite questions about a season where he was demoted from the starting lineup, Knighton got two years and $4.5 million from Denver, per Mike Klis of the Denver Post.

 C.J.
 Mosely overtook Knighton and could start again for Bradley’s Jaguars.
 Cox’s replacement is not on the roster.
 The Jaguars like second-year cornerback Mike Harris, but three veteran corners from last season -- Cox, Rashean Mathis (not offered new deal) and Aaron Ross (released) -- are now gone.